- What is Spina Bifida?

 In order to detect this condition, the mother can undergo a spina bifida test while pregnant.

-Most cases of spina bifida can be identified during routine ultrasound scan in pregnancy.
+Most cases of spina bifida can be identified during a routine ultrasound scan in pregnancy.

 Maternal serum alpha-fetoprotein (MSAFP) test is a test which can indicate the condition of spina bifida in a foetus.
 This is a blood test to assess the levels of alpha-fetoprotein (AFP), a protein produced by the foetus, in the mother’s bloodstream.